tiarebalbi/tiarebalbi-website/public/md/week-2-bulkhead-managing-concurrent-requests.md

 #### When should I use this pattern?

 - Scale a service independent of other services;
-- Fault isolation duo to a variety of risks or availability requirements;
+- Fault isolation due to a variety of risks or availability requirements;
 - Isolate geographies for increased speed/reduced latency such that distant solutions do not share or communicate and thereby slow response times;

 ## Resilience4j Bulkhead